UDOOboard/Docs/docs/01_Introduction/00_Introduction.md

 UDOO DUAL/QUAD retail line up consists of three models, sharing most of the features and different only for connectivity and i.MX6 processor used.
 All three models feature an embedded Arduino compatible section based on Arduino Due schematic.
 UDOO DUAL/QUAD’s dimensions are: 4.33 inch x 3.35 inch (11 cm x 8.5 cm).

-* Freescale i.MX6Quad, 2\4 x ARM® Cortex™-A9 core @ 1GHz with ARMv7A instruction set
+* NXP® i.MX6Quad, 2\4 x ARM® Cortex™-A9 core @ 1GHz with ARMv7A instruction set
 * GPU Vivante GC 2000 for 3D + Vivante GC 355 for 2D (vector graphics) + Vivante GC 320 for 2D
 * Atmel SAM3X8E ARM Cortex-M3 CPU (same as Arduino Due)
 * RAM DDR3 1GB